sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/index.md

 ### **Step 6**: Build manifests with Kustomize

-Generate a new set of manifests using the configuration applied to the `my-sourcegraph` subdirectory without applying to the cluster.
+Generate a new set of manifests locally using the configuration applied to the `my-sourcegraph` subdirectory without applying to the cluster.

   ```bash
   $ kubectl kustomize instances/my-sourcegraph -o cluster.yaml